patricksavalle/dynamic_link/README.md

         {/if}
     {/exp:dynamic_link}

-Use this to encode an link
+Use this to encode an link (neede when the URL is part of your own URL segments)

     {exp:dynamic_link:encode url="..."}